 Checklist for NRIs planning to purchase property from another NRI

-If you are planning to acquire any property or land in India from another NRI, the following checkpoints needs to be kept in mind from the perspective of the Indian Income Tax Law:
+If you are planning to acquire any land or purchase of property from NRI, the following checkpoints needs to be kept in mind from the perspective of the Indian Income Tax Law:

-- NRI is also responsible to generate TDS Certificate (Form 16B) from the TRACES and must be furnished to the Seller within 15 days from the due date of TDS Return.
+- The NRI buying property in India is also responsible to generate TDS Certificate (Form 16B) from the TRACES and must be furnished to the Seller within 15 days from the due date of TDS Return

-In case NRI is purchasing the immovable property from an Indian resident, then there are separate provisions to be followed.
-Please read our post on "Checklist for NRIs planning to purchase property from an Indian Resident".
+In case the NRI is purchasing the immovable property from an Indian resident, then there are separate provisions to be followed.
+Please read our post on “Checklist for NRIs planning to purchase property from an Indian Resident”